zix99/rare/README.md

 A fast text scanner/regex extractor and realtime summarizer.
 Quickly search, reformat and visualize text files such as logs, csv, json, etc.

-Supports various CLI-based graphing and metric formats (filter (grep-like), histogram, table, bargraph, heatmap).
+Supports various CLI-based graphing and metric formats (filter (grep-like), histogram, table, bargraph, heatmap, reduce).

 `rare` is a play on "more" and "less", but can also stand for "realtime aggregated regular expressions".